 The average Auckland household rubbish bag/bin contains around 45% food scraps.

-Each household will receive a kitchen caddy to collect food scraps and a larger bin to empty these scraps into.
-The bin will be emptied from the kerbside as part of a weekly collection.
+Each household has a kitchen caddy to collect food scraps and a larger bin to empty these scraps into.
+The bin is emptied from the kerbside weekly.

-The collected food scraps will be processed on a commercial scale for beneficial re-use including the production of compost for agriculture and farming.
+The collected food scraps are processed on a commercial scale for beneficial re-use including the production of compost for agriculture and farming.
 Energy which can be turned into electricity can also be created from this process.